dsasp/Easy3DScoreSupport/en_help.md

 Tap on the 'Scoring' button.
 The **Scoring systems list** screen will open.

-The app includes a predefined set of scoring systems.
+The app includes a predefined set of standard 3D scoring systems.

 You must select one when starting a new event.

 Tap on a row to show scoring system details.

-Review info shown so you known which scoring system to use for your event.
+Review scoring system info so you known which scoring system to use for your event.

+Please note that you can adapt built-in scoring systems to fit your needs.

 ## Start New Event